ruijarimba/azure-pipelines-guidelines/guidelines/general/do-folder-structure.md

 [DO: use a consistent folder structure](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/general/do-use-consistent-folder-structure.md)
 ```

+Use a consistent and logical folder structure for the pipelines and templates
+in different projects and repositories.

-## Why
+## Reason

-Using a consistent folder structureh helps to organize the pipeline files in a
+Using a consistent folder structure helps to organize the pipeline files in a
-logical way, in this case by template type.
+logical way, such as by template type.
 This makes it easier to navigate the
 project and understand the structure at a glance.

 Also, it ensures consistency across different projects and repositories.
 This